lemire/fast_double_parser/README.md

 ctest .
 ./benchmark
 ```
-Under Windows, the last like should be `./Release/benchmark.exe`.
+Under Windows, the last line should be `./Release/benchmark.exe`.

 ## Sample results